hamim23z/30DaysofJS/README.md

 # 30DaysofJS

-**UPDATE: PROGRESS WILL BE SLOW IN THE NEXT 2-3 MONTHS BECAUSE OF AN IN-PERSON INTERNSHIP THAT I AM DOING.
-I WILL STILL BE DOING THE COURSE ON WEEKENDS**

 This is my own experience completing the 30 Days of Javascript post on GitHub.

 6/11/23: Completed Day 1 of the course and all of the exercise problems.